Troopers/MangopayBundle/README.md

 ---

 The official sdk provides a "MangoMapApi" class which is a shortcut to all the "tools" like "ApiPayIns", "ApiWallets", "ApiUsers"...
-You can access those "tools" througt the service "appventus_mangopay.mango_api".
+You can access those "tools" through the service "appventus_mangopay.mango_api".

 ```php
     $payIn = new PayIn();